eProsima/Fast-DDS-statistics-backend/docs/rst/types/statistic_kind.rst

 StatisticKind
 =============

-Retrieving data from the *eProsima Fast DDS Statistics Backend* with the |get_data-api|, it is possible to specify the kind of statistic we want to receive in the output.
+|get_data-api| allows for retrieving data from the *eProsima Fast DDS Statistics Backend*
+specifying the kind of statistic we want to receive in the output.
 The available statistics are:

 - |StatisticsKind::MEAN-api|: Numerical mean of values in the set.